scottrosengrants/re_investment_flask_app_neural_net/executive_summary.md

 #### Multiple Unit Analysis
 Many of the properties contained in the datasets contain multiple units such as a duplex containing two income producing units.
 The application is currently limited to only single units.
 To improve the overall usefullness of the application, calculations for multiple units within one address could be added.

+## Problem Statement - Application Objectives Revisited:

+After completion of this project/analysis the following statements can be made:

+Given a property address a relevant rental amount can be found for the propety.

+Standard real estate metrics can be automated.

+Given the location of a property and user provided financial information a model can be developed for predicting the approval of a potential mortgage loan, however more testing on real world data will be needed to confirm its accuracy and effectiveness.